What to look out for

 - Claim to be a supplier – A fraudster may claim to be one of your suppliers and ask to change their payment details to a new account, which in reality is controlled by the fraudster.

 - Request control of your device – A fraudster may claim that there is something wrong with your computer and ask you to download a tool which then gives them access to your account.

 - Ask for your card reader codes – fraudsters may try and convince you to give them your card and reader codes.
 Remember, your “Respond” code gives permission for money to leave your account.
 Never give this code to an unexpected caller, no matter what they tell you.

 What can you do?

-There are a few things you can do to help stop these types of fraud from happening:
+There are a few things you can do to protect yourself from these types of fraud.

-- Question any changes to payment details - If anyone asks you or your employees to change a supplier’s payment details, always call that supplier back separately on the original number you have saved for them (not on a new number).
+- Confirm any details change - If anyone asks you or your employee to change a supplier’s payment details, always call that supplier back separately on the original number you have saved for them to check (not on a new number).